w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 and a maximum of
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMax" defaultValue={2000000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMax" defaultValue={166666666500} filter="humanReadable"/> :kusama }}.
 This deposit can be used to punish curators if they act maliciously.
-However, if they are successful in their task of getting someone to complete the bounty work, they will receive their deposit back and part of the bounty reward as a fee payment for their job.
+However, if they are successful in managing the bounty to completion, they will receive their deposit back and part of the bounty reward as a fee payment for their job.

 Curators are expected to have a well-balanced track record related to the issues the bounty tries to